Optical Cable Corporation (OCC) Bundle

 Initial capital/funding

-Specific details on the initial seed capital are closely held, but like many startups of that era, it likely began with a combination of founder investment and potentially early-stage private funding aimed at developing its core fiber optic cable technology.
+Specific details on the initial seed capital are not public, but like many technology startups of that era, the funding likely came from a combination of founder investment and early-stage private capital aimed at developing its core tight-buffered fiber optic cable technology.
+What this estimate hides is the value of the initial U.S. Military contracts that provided early, stable revenue.

 Optical Cable Corporation (OCC) Ownership Structure